qingqingqingli/ft_services/README.md

 [![Logo](https://github.com/qingqingqingli/readme_images/blob/master/codam_logo_1.png)](https://github.com/qingqingqingli/ft_services)

 # ft_services
 ***This is a System Administration and Networking project.
-It introduces us to cluster management and deployment with Kubernetes.***
+It introduces you to cluster management and deployment with Kubernetes.***

 ## Technical considerations